john-yuan/dev-browserify-builder/README.md

 # Browserify Builder

-A dev-tool to bundle the javascript file and its dependencies with browserify.
-And then minify the result code with uglify-js.
+A dev-tool to bundle the javascript file and its dependencies with browserify and minify the result code with uglify-js.

-## install
+## Install

 ```bash
 npm i @john-yuan/dev-browserify-builder